peytoncordero/DRI25/command-line.md

 To be precise, the command line is a text-based interface that allows you to communicate with your computer.
 You input text commands and the interface interprets them into appropriate operating system functions.

-The command line interface (CLI) provides a faster and more efficient system interaction with our computers.
-This is why it is a basic skill to learn!

 In this image you can see how the Command Line Interface (CLI) looks on a Mac computer:

 ![It is a simple program with a plain background and letters.
 On the first line it says: Last Login: Wed Dec 27 16:34:06 on console.
 The second line says: base _silvira@Silvias-MBP ~ % immediately followed by the cursor showing it is where you write](/images/command-line/How-command-Line-looks-like.png "Terminal")